- 1 Top 5 Best Air Purifier for Allergens and Dust Compared

 How We Choose an Air Purifier for Allergies and Dust

-HEPA filtration had to first meet the minimum government performance standard, which requires filters to remove at least 99.97% of airborne particulate larger than 0.3 microns in diameter from the air – but that’s standard.
-Following that basic requirement, we set our sights on machines that went above and beyond the bare minimum and looked for filters with an efficiency of 99.99%, or higher (the efficiency scale stages filters from 99.97, 99.99, 99.999, 99.9995, and finally to 99.99999%).
+HEPA filtration had to first meet the minimum government performance standard, which requires filters to remove at least 99.97% of airborne particulate larger than 0.3 microns in diameter from the air – but that’s standard for air cleaning units.
+Following that basic requirement, we set our sights on machines that went above and beyond the bare minimum and looked for filters that successfully removed extra fine particles with an efficiency of 99.99%, or higher (the efficiency scale stages filters from 99.97, 99.99, 99.999, 99.9995, and finally to 99.99999%).

 An air purifier’s filter is only one part of the machine, though.
 For a filter’s efficiency to be utilized, the air flow driven by the machine and through the filter must be acceptable.
 Think about it – I can buy a HEPA filter and tape it to the pedestal fan in my bedroom, but that doesn’t make the setup a high-efficiency air purifier.
 Airflow driven through the machine, and the mechanical filtration process designed by the manufacturer is what truly differentiates an air mover from an air purifier.